saja25/node-firebse-stripe-backend-ecommerce/README.md

 # Backend for ecommerce app

-This is just a starter repo for stripe backend integration.
-Check out the video for the code [Youtube](https://youtu.be/ElgfjrWn7Mg)

 ## Firestore service key for admin access

 You need to create a private key from firebase.
 Goto project settings --> service accounts --> click on `Generate new private key`.